QratorLabs/stream-data-processor/README.md

 ## `Node`

-Currently there are only two types of nodes:
+Currently there are only one types of nodes:
  - EvalNode
- - PeriodNode

 ### `EvalNode`

 This node type is used to mutate data as soon as it arrives.
 It doesn't have any internal state so it is easy to